How To Choose a Pest Control Company

 Treatment Methods

-Many companies have started offering options for more environmentally friendly methods of pest control before relying on harsh pesticides.
+Many companies are now trialing options for more environmentally friendly pest control solutions before jumping into using harsh pesticides.

 - Determine the best and safest course of action.

-- Use chemical controls only when required, and always in combination with other solutions for effective long-term pest management.
+- Employ chemical controls only when required, and always along with other controls for effective long-term pest management.